HYGON-AI/triton-das/scripts/hcu/README.md

-# HYGON Scripts
+# HCU Scripts

-This directory contains utility scripts customized for daily development on Hygon GPUs.
+This directory contains utility scripts customized for daily development on HCUs.

 # Scripts Usage